veaba/tensorflow-docs/docs/tf.compat/v1/reduce_sum.md

     keep_dims=None
 )
 ```
-Reduces input_tensor along the dimensions given in axis.
-Unless keepdims is true, the rank of the tensor is reduced by 1 for each entry in axis.
-If keepdims is true, the reduced dimensions are retained with length 1.
+Reduces `input_tensor` along the dimensions given in `axis`.
+Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `axis`.
+If `keepdims` is true, the reduced dimensions are retained with length 1.
-If axis is None, all dimensions are reduced, and a tensor with a single element is returned.
+If `axis` is None, all dimensions are reduced, and a tensor with a single element is returned.
 #### For example:

 ```